I can’t believe it! Robin Williams, the happiest and funniest man of my

 inches a step.
 He looks happy each

-about, and enjoys the walk.
+about, and he enjoys the walk.

 I get more confused.